Ryouh/Feats-Revisited/Feats.md

 You can use your armor to deflect strikes that would kill others.

 * You gain proficiency with heavy armor.
-* While you are wearing heavy armor, bludgeoning, piercing, and slashing damage  that you take from nonmagical weapons is reduced by 3.
+* While you are wearing heavy armor, bludgeoning, piercing, and slashing damage that you take from nonmagical weapons is reduced by 1 + your proficiency bonus.

 ### Martial Adept